Overcoming the Curvature Bottleneck in MeanFlow: Implementation Details

-\textbf{On ImageNet $256^2$}, we initialize \Approach from SiT-XL~\citep{ma2024sit}, which is already a flow-based model.
+, we initialize \Approach from SiT-XL~\cite{ma2024sit}, which is already a flow-based model.
 In this case, only the additional r-embedding needs to be introduced.
 We simply zero-initialize $\mathrm{emb}_r(r)$ and keep the original SiT time embedding for $\mathrm{emb}_t(t)$.